Slow cookers are progressively gaining popularity again over 50 years after hitting the stores in the 1950s.

 The number of mouths to feed plus two.
 So four family members plus two equals six quarts.

 Third and the last thing to be considered while buying the best slow cooker is its settings and looks.

-A timer to turn the machine on or off, keep warm settings and digital controls are some of the features that increase the price of your slow cooker.
+A timer to turn the machine on or off, keep warm settings, and digital controls are some of the features that increase the price of your slow cooker.

-But, if you are not going to use them all then you might prefer to buy one with keep warm feature along with other normal features to reduce its price without compromising with its functions.
+But, if you are not going to use them all then you might prefer to buy one with a keep warm feature along with other normal features to reduce its price without compromising its functions.

 If you are after true one-pot cooking make sure you choose a slow cooker with a browning/sauteing feature.

 The fancy looks of your slow cooker are another feature to be considered at this time so that it can match the decor of your kitchen etc. Some of the low-end cookers are fancier than high-end cookers.

 What To Look For When Choosing a Slow Cooker

 After you have identified what you personally require in a slow cooker you can now find one to suit your needs.

 There is no shortage of sizes of slow cookers available.
 From the very small and portable 1-quart right up to a 22-quart roaster.